alinke/pixelcade-retrobat/README.md

-# pixelcade-retrobat
+# Pixelcade Marquee Integration with RetroBat
 Source code and scripts for the Pixelcade Arcade Marquee integration with the RetroBat Arcade Front End.
+Pixelcade is a line of LED and LCD based active marquees for arcade machines http://pixelcade.org.
+RetroBat is a Windows based arcade front end https://www.retrobat.ovh/

 ## Installation Instructions